metaleap/zentient/zdbg-vsc/proto/readme.md

 	// Optional start line of the range covered by this scope.
 	Line int `json:"line,omitempty"`

-	// Optional start column of the range covered by this scope.
-	Column int `json:"column,omitempty"`

-	// Optional end line of the range covered by this scope.
+	// Optional end column of the range covered by this scope.
-	EndLine int `json:"endLine,omitempty"`
+	EndColumn int `json:"endColumn,omitempty"`

 	// Name of the scope such as 'Arguments', 'Locals'.
 	Name string `json:"name"`

 	// The variables of this scope can be retrieved by passing the value of variablesReference to the VariablesRequest.
 	VariablesReference int `json:"variablesReference"`

+	// The number of named variables in this scope.
+	// The client can use this optional information to present the variables in a paged UI and fetch them in chunks.
+	NamedVariables int `json:"namedVariables,omitempty"`

+	// Optional end line of the range covered by this scope.
+	EndLine int `json:"endLine,omitempty"`

+	// The number of indexed variables in this scope.
+	// The client can use this optional information to present the variables in a paged UI and fetch them in chunks.
+	IndexedVariables int `json:"indexedVariables,omitempty"`

+	// If true, the number of variables in this scope is large or expensive to retrieve.
+	Expensive bool `json:"expensive"`

+	// Optional start column of the range covered by this scope.
+	Column int `json:"column,omitempty"`
 } // struct Scope

 ```